 - Your credit report

-A lot of people wonder if mortgage underwriters can deny a loan.
-The answer is, yes they can.
+A lot of people wonder “What does a mortgage underwriter do” and can they deny a mortgage application?
+The answer is, yes, they can.
 Mortgage underwriters are responsible for ensuring that the person applying for the loan has enough income to pay back the monthly payments and make it through any emergencies like health care or car accidents without defaulting on their loan.

 They also look at your credit score and debt-to-income ratio, including how much you owe in monthly obligations versus what you earn per month before taxes and other deductions.

-Suppose an applicant does not have a good credit score but still meets all other requirements for approval.
+Suppose an applicant does not have a good credit score but still meets all other requirements for the mortgage approval process to be successful.
 In that case, some lenders might offer them a “non-traditional” mortgage with higher interest rates than traditional mortgages.

-The following might be reasons for a declined mortgage principle:
+The following might be reasons for a declined mortgage: